d3stadtlander/i3Extra/README.md

 Printer Firmware:

-Download Arduino 1.6.4 from the [arduino website](https://www.arduino.cc/en/main/OldSoftwareReleases).
-(Doesnt compile with newest version)
+Download Arduino IDE from the [arduino website](https://www.arduino.cc/en/Main/Software).
 Connect printer to pc.
 If you have trouble with drivers look [here](http://3dprinterwiki.info/wiki/wanhao-duplicator-i3-plus/wanhao-i3-plus-documentation-factory-files/ch340x-driver-information/).
 Load Marlin.ino with Arduino.
 Select Arduino Mega under Tools->Boards.
 Check the sketch with the ✔ button.
 If no errors show up upload the sketch to your printer.